Lavender Haze: Music video

 The video for "Lavender Haze" incorporates psychedelic and surrealist visuals.
 This screenshot depicts Swift's house as a celestial body, afloat amidst large koi fish and lavender-hued fog.

 The music video for "Lavender Haze" premiered on Swift's Vevo channel on YouTube, on January 27, 2023.
+Its behind-the-scenes video was released on March 3, 2023.
 She wrote and directed the video herself.
 It incorporates psychedelic and surrealist visual elements.
-According to Swift, "Lavender Haze" was the first Midnights music video for which she wrote the treatment; she described the concept as "a sultry sleepless 70's fever dream" that encapsulated the "world and mood" of the album.
+(Note: Psychedelic visual elements are cited by Pitchfork and Paper, while surrealist elements are cited by Billboard and Rolling Stone) According to Swift, "Lavender Haze" was the first Midnights music video for which she wrote the treatment; she described the concept as "a sultry sleepless 70's fever dream" that encapsulated the "world and mood" of the album.

 The video has a dominant purple color scheme and 1970s fashion and interior design.
 It starts with Swift waking up at midnight, listening to vinyl records, burning incense, and tracing the outline of the universe on the back of her lover (portrayed by the Dominican-American transgender activist and model Laith Ashley).
 Her bedroom is then engulfed in a lavender-hued fog, in which Swift dances.
-She then crawls across a 1970s living room whose carpets are blooming with lavender flowers and tears the television apart to reveal a cosmic aquarium.
+She then crawls across a 1970s living room whose carpets are blooming with lavender flowers and tears the television apart to reveal a cosmic aquarium with giant koi fish floating.

 Swift is then seen swimming in a purple-hued pool and having a house party with her friends while cuddling with her lover, engulfed in the lavender mist.
-The video ends with Swift floating in outer space with a lavender fog and floating koi fish around her.
+The video ends with Swift floating in outer space with a lavender fog and fish swimming around her.
 According to publications, the "Lavender Haze" video contains numerous Easter eggs that link to Swift's re-recorded album Speak Now (Taylor's Version) and other Midnights tracks.